 What is deskhop?

-deskhop is a Facebook app that enables you to share a computer* screen with a friend on Facebook.
+deskhop enables you to quickly and simply share a computer screen with a friend on Facebook.

-- Share your screen, in which case your friend gets to see your desktop.
+Share your screen, in which case your friend gets to see your desktop and control

-- Request to share your friend’s screen, in which case you get to see their desktop (if they accept, that is).
+Request to share your friend’s screen, in which case you get to see their desktop

 What can I do with deskhop?

-When you share a screen, it’s as though you’re sitting down in front of a computer together with your friend.
+Sharing a screen is like sitting down in front of a computer together with your friend.

 So there’s virtually no limit!
 You could:

-- Troubleshoot a computer problem for your friend, or get help yourself.
+- Troubleshoot a technical problem for your friend, or get help yourself

 - Or just show off!